Limitations for MIMO systems

 In the step responses in Fig. 6 we can see that in the second design the second output not only does not exhibit the undershoot, but also its response is much faster that the all the other responses.

 It is not only the RHP zeros with which directions are associated.
 Directions can also be associated with unstable poles, and also with disturbances (we will explain this later).
-Furthermore, we can consider input and output directions (we will explain this later too).
-We state that in control analysis and synthesis, the output variants are a bit more useful.
-To summarize, we have::
+Furthermore, we can consider input and output directions (we will explain this later too); the output variants being a bit more useful.
+To summarize, we are going to talk about:

 We will now find use for the first two types of directions.